-Brindle usually features dark colors, such as a combination of different degrees/shades of brown and black.
-At the same time, there are few light colored hairs that give the coat a unique texture.
+Brindle usually features dark colors, such as a combination of different degrees/shades of brown and a “dusky tawny” color.
+At the same time, there are thin black colored stripes that give the coat a unique texture.

-There are many variations (and names) of the Brindle, such as Seal Brindle (almost non-existent black brindle) and Tiger Brindle (very obvious brindle pattern).
+Furthermore, there are many variations (and names) of the Brindle, such as Seal Brindle (almost non-existent black brindle) and Tiger Brindle (very obvious brindle pattern).

 2. Pied French Bulldogs

 We call this “dappled” coat colors, which pretty much means the dog has spots and patches on the coat.

 If you think about it, Pied is the exact opposite of Brindle.
 Still, it’s a fantastic look on a Frenchie and very popular among this breed’s community.
 Just make sure you acknowledge any potential issues.

 3. Cream French Bulldog

 The cream color of the French Bulldog is pretty self-explanatory.
 They have a solid coat with the signature eggshell color seen in the base of the pied Frenchie.In other words, they’re just the pied Frenchies without the dark spots and patches.

 4. Fawn French Bulldog

 Frenchies with a fawn color can come in a tan, or with a reddish-caramel.
 Others call it a “light brown.”
 The spectrum can range with a Fawn Frenchie, but typically it’s anywhere between the tan and red.

 5. Blue Fawn French Bulldog

-Blue Fawn French Bulldogs have a double recessive dilute genes, as well as two genes with the fawn coloring.
-Some of these dogs come in a darker blue coat, which is caused by a copy of the brindle gene.
+The “blue” color can vary quite a bit in Frenchies.
+For instance, some of these dogs come in a darker blue coat, which is generally caused by a copy of the brindle gene.

-These dogs have a dark shade of fawn as the base, with a blue hue most noticeable on the ears and back.
+A blue fawn will usually have a dark shade of fawn as the base, with a blue hue most noticeable on the ears and back.

 6. Blue Brindle French Bulldog

 Like the Blue Fawn, the Blue Brindle French Bulldog has the same double recessive dilute genes.
-A copy of these genes are carried over, one from each parent.
+A copy of these genes are carried over – one from each parent.

 The result is a gorgeous gray color base with a noticeable blue shade.
-But what sets them apart from the Blue Fawn is the brindle pattern on top of the blue coat.
+But what really sets them apart from the Blue Fawn is the brindle pattern on top of the blue coat.